dutertetimes/dutertetimes.github.io/_posts/news/president/2017-02-23-21st International Assembly and Conference of the Knights of Rizal.md

 related:
 ---

-The President was conferred as Knight Grand of Rizal during the Knights of Rizal 21st International Assembly and Conference on 23 February 2017 held in Davao City.
+The President was conferred as Knight Grand Cross of Rizal during the Knights of Rizal 21st International Assembly and Conference on 23 February 2017 held in Davao City.
 &#x25cf;